JoseRoca/WinFBX/docs/Windows GUI/CXpButton Class.md

 The text foreground color of the button when it is down (pressed) as a COLORREF value.

+# <a name="TextForeColorHot"></a>TextForeColorHot

+Gets/sets the text foreground hot color of the button.

 ```
 PROPERTY TextForeColorHot () AS COLORREF
 PROPERTY TextForeColorHot (BYVAL textColor AS COLORREF)